JOIN NOW for exclusive pricing & express shipping

 Ingredients and Formula Profile

-• Tranexamic acid: supports pigment-control pathways.
+• Tranexamic acid: supports visible pigment-control pathways.

 • Humectants: support hydration and spreadability.